What is the We Tripantu?

 It coincides with the winter solstice in the southern hemisphere, and is the most important celebration for the Mapuche tribe.
 It is similar to a new year, but with a much more profound meaning, as the bond with nature is an essential part of this culture’s cosmovision.
 To them, this day marks the “beginning of the return” of the sun.

-The most popular route through the iconic Torres del Paine National Park requires preparation and good physical health.
+The most popular route through the iconic National Park, the Torres del Paine W trek, requires preparation and good physical health.
 Tierra Patagonia offers a different way to experience this beautiful adventure, combining trekking, sailing, spa, massages and a profound respect for nature.

 The 62nd Anniversary of the Torres del Paine National Park